rosetta-rs/argparse-rosetta-rs/docs/tradeoffs.md

 - `clap` can have ready-to-use, arbitrarily deifned defaults and validation conditioned on argument values (e.g. `default_value_if`).
 See the section on Validation for more nuance on the "arbitrarily" part
-- `clap` tries to help push as many errors to early test time with minimal effort with the `cmd.debug_assert()` function.
+- While not many errors are at compile-time, `clap` tries to help push as many errors to early test-time with minimal effort with the `cmd.debug_assert()` function.
 Value lookups still requires full coverage of that code to catch errors.

 Which design approach is faster to build will be dependent on the exact implementation and the compiler.